Top 15 Wonderful Things To Do in Vienna

 The Spanish Riding School

 The riding school was built during the Habsburg Monarchy and the world famous white Lipizzaner’s offer highest standard of horse-riding art in a unique location.
 Visiting a show accompanied by classical music and watching the horsemanship is an unforgettable experience and definitely a must see in Vienna.
 Our tip: If you want to see the stallions and the noble horses for free and you can peep in at the Stallburg at Reitschulgasse 2!
+Check out Lipizzaner stallions at the Spanish Riding School in Vienna for more information.

 The Prater is Austria’s most famous amusement park.
 Visitors are going to find different attractions like adrenalin rush pushing carousels, rollercoasters and ghost houses as well as nostalgic rides on the famous Giant Ferris Wheel.
 Showing off, there is no entrance fee to pay, guest just have to pay for the attractions they want to ride.
 Exploring the nostalgic Prater amusement park and eating typical Viennese food like the Schweizerhaus Stelze or a Vienna Schnitzel is for sure one of the top things to do in Vienna!